FrancoRamirezz/BudBuddy/README.md

 This is a SaaS product aimed at developing a chatbot to assist users in finding jobs.

 # Backend
-FastAPI will be used or Firebase can be used
+FastAPI will be used or Firebase.
+# Firebase offers important aspects for the tool
 ## Technology Stack
 - FastAPI for the backend framework
 - AWS or GCP for cloud hosting or host on Azure